superb-sushi/duuck/README.md

 ### Anti Fraud Model

-1. Integrated machine learning model for fraud detection, leveraging user and transaction data to identify suspicious activities.
+1. Collect and identified key metadata from user viewing and donating to the bounty/ content (time watched before donating, interactions with content components)
-2. Automated checks for system gaming, fake engagement, and other fraudulent behaviors.
+2. Integrated machine learning model for fraud detection, leveraging user and macro donation data to predict potential money laundering intentions
-3. AML (Anti-Money Laundering) compliance features to monitor and prevent illicit value transfers.
+3. Automated checks for suspicious donation amounts and user application usage habits (how often the app is used vs how long the app was downloaded)
-4. Backend endpoints for real-time fraud assessment and reporting, supporting a secure and compliant ecosystem.
+4. Applied contextual understanding of model purpose to minimise inconvenience to regular viewers, hence opting for a lower recall but higher precision model in finding non fraudulent users.

 ## What's next for Project Duuck
 - Add real-time notifications for new submissions and prize pool updates.